volvo-cars/function_dispatcher/README.md

 Each code island only needs to know about its domain specific requirement, not about the rest of the program.

+It is also really easy to accomplish async programming in a thread safe manner, or to move work packages from one thread to another.

 # Performances

-Direct function calls are just a std::function in a trenchcoat, should be relatively easy on performances.
+Blocking function calls (dispatcher::call) are just a std::function in a trenchcoat, should be relatively easy on performances.
 This may confuse the compiler and remove optimizations though.
 Event calls are much more expensive, since you may need to wake up a thread, and is using boost::signals2.
+Async calls have similar performances as event calls.

-## Benchmark
+## Blocking calls benchmark

 A quick benchmark can be found in benchmark/benchmark.cpp.
 Here are the results: